MohdAliyan27/MongoDB/COMMANDS.md

 Get all documents
 Get all users
 find(<filterObject>)
-db.users.find({ name: “Kyle” })
+db.users.find({ name: “Aliyan” })
 db.users.find({ “address.street”: “123 Main St” })
 Find all documents that match the filter object
-Get all users with the name Kyle
+Get all users with the name Aliyan
-Get all users whose adress field has a street field with the value 123 Main St find(<filterObject>, <selectObject>) db.users.find({ name: “Kyle” }, { name: 1, age: 1 }) db.users.find({}, { age: 0 })
+Get all users whose adress field has a street field with the value 123 Main St find(<filterObject>, <selectObject>) db.users.find({ name: “Aliyan” }, { name: 1, age: 1 }) db.users.find({}, { age: 0 })
 Find all documents that match the filter object but only return the field specified in the select object
-Get all users with the name Kyle but only return their name, age, and _id Get all users and return all columns except for age findOne db.users.findOne({ name: “Kyle” })
+Get all users with the name Aliyan but only return their name, age, and _id Get all users and return all columns except for age findOne db.users.findOne({ name: “Aliyan” })
 The same as find, but only return the first document that matches the filter object
-Get the first user with the name Kyle countDocuments db.users.countDocuments({ name: “Kyle” })
+Get the first user with the name Aliyan countDocuments db.users.countDocuments({ name: “Aliyan” })
 Return the count of the documents that match the filter object passed to it
-Get the number of users with the name Kyle
+Get the number of users with the name Aliyan
 Update
 Each of these commands is run on a specific collection db.<collectionName>.<command>